Registration / Re-registration

 Administrative registration at the University of Montpellier begins in early July.

-These dates may vary depending on the program you are enrolling in or your specific circumstances.
+These dates may vary depending on the program you are enrolling in or your specific situation.

-For the registration schedule,please contact your facultyand visit the page dedicated to administrative registration.
+For the registration schedule,contact your facultyand visit the page dedicated to administrative registration.

 I’ve been accepted through Parcoursup, eCandidat, or MonMaster—now how do I enroll?